adamcesco/Unofficial-Scrabble-Library/README.md

     - This feature is now supported
 4. ~~Increase the usability of classes for future users/editors of the project~~
 5. Test and Optimize solution to prime for finalization
+    - I am currently improving the speed of this solution.
+The main way of increasing this solutions speed would be to implement a DAWG, a GADDAG, or another custom data structure.
+I plan to implement a custom data structure soon that will reduce the amount of characters parsed through during move-generation.
+This new data structure in tandem with my custom CADS data structure should decrease the computation time of this solution to be less than 5 seconds.
+If the improved solution is not faster than expected, I then plan to implement a DAWG based CADS data structure which should increase computation speed.
 6. Provide an in-depth tutorial for users/editors of this library
 7. Implement a console-based solution with full gameplay support.
 8. Implement a U.I-based solution with full gameplay support.